 Ken and Kora are going through a divorce in Massachusetts.
-Although they were only married for a short time, Ken managed to rack up a substantial credit card debt during the marriage.
+They were married for a short time.
+During the marriage, Ken racked up substantial credit card debt.
 Ken and Kora both work full-time, but Kora makes significantly less money than Ken.
-She is worried about the Court’s division of marital property—will the Court saddle her with parts of Ken’s debt?
+She worries about the Court dividing the marital property.
+Will it burden her with parts of Ken’s debt?

 This is a possible scenario.
-Typically, the debts incurred by the couple during the marriage are considered marital liabilities, and they will be factored into the Court’s decisions regarding marital property division.
+The couple typically incurs debts during marriage, which are considered marital liabilities.
+The Court factors them into decisions about property division.
 The Massachusetts Probate and Family Courts use a process called equitable distribution to divide marital property in general.
 Here, the term “equitable” means “fair,” and not necessarily equal: the court will determine how best to divide marital property in the fairest manner in each particular case.
 There are many factors that the Court considers as part of this process.

-In addition to assets, the parties’ liabilities are also considered.
+The court also considers the parties’ liabilities, in addition to their assets.
 As some examples, the courts have considered tax liabilities, student loans, and bank loans owed by one or both parties.
-Debts are examined by the courts not only regarding responsibility for payment of those liabilities, but also regarding whether they will have any effect on the equitable division of proceeds and grating of alimony.
+The courts examine debts to determine both responsibility for payment and their impact on the equitable division of proceeds.
+They also assess how debts may affect the granting of alimony.
 For instance, the courts may find that, although both parties have their own debts, because one party makes significantly more than the other, it would be unfair to burden the other party with some or all of the liabilities incurred during the marriage.

 The Court will take into consideration many factors and questions in regards to the parties’ debts and liabilities.
 For example: